jasonn85/Skewt/README.md

 # <img alt="Skew-T logo" align="top" src="https://github.com/jasonn85/Skewt/assets/1328743/cf0a415c-214d-4c3b-847b-41530bbec41e">&nbsp; Skew-T²
 An open-source, iOS app for viewing sounding data and forecasts from NOAA

-# What's a Skew-T Log-P?
+# What's a Skew‑T Log‑P?
-If weather is the Matrix, reading a Skew-T Log-P chart is reading the green text.
+If weather is the Matrix, reading a Skew‑T Log‑P chart is reading the green text.
 Meteorologists and glider pilots understand.
 All pilots should!

 ## 📈 The lines
 The two plotted lines are temperature (red) and moisture/dew point (blue).
 Height is height.
-(Pressure altitude is plotted logarithmically, hence Log-P).
+(Pressure altitude is plotted logarithmically, hence Log‑P).
 Left is cold; right is hot.
-Temperature is skewed so that a constant temperature atmosphere would slope up and to the right, hence Skew-T.
+Temperature is skewed so that a constant temperature atmosphere would slope up and to the right, hence Skew‑T.

 ![Temperature line example](https://github.com/jasonn85/Skewt/assets/1328743/a8de626d-3a9e-4129-8153-b1dec61b286b)